bahamas10/sombra/reddit-post-pt3.md

 Bastion Morse Code
 ------------------

-The next step is to take this string of letters and convert it to something meaningful.
+The next step was to take this string of letters and convert it to something meaningful.

 Like the [Mystery Achievement](https://github.com/bahamas10/sombra/tree/master/04-mystery-achievement), a [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) was used to encrypt